Distance-Domain Degrees of Freedom in Near-Field Region

 The drive toward sixth-generation (6G) communication systems has spurred interest in exploiting large antenna apertures and higher frequency bands to meet increasing data throughput and spectral efficiency demands \cite{liu2024near}.
 As the aperture size increases and the wavelength decreases, the near-field region expands and the spherical-wave nature of electromagnetic propagation becomes significant.
 Consequently, future wireless systems are more likely to operate in these near-field regimes \cite{zhang2020prospective}, which has increased research interest in near-field communications.

 Unlike far-field scenarios, where beamforming is mainly used to steer energy along specific angular directions, the near-field enables \emph{beam focusing} that leverages both angular and distance domains.
 This capability permits spatial multiplexing of users that share the same angular direction if they are located at different distances.
 Such an approach could be particularly useful in ultra-dense scenarios where many users are aligned in the same direction, a situation that challenges traditional far-field beamforming methods.
 Several studies have investigated spatial multiplexing based on the distance domain; for instance, \cite{zhang2022beam} and \cite{li2023near} demonstrated through simulations that two collinear users can be spatially multiplexed in a LoS near-field channel.
 However, these works did not delve into a theoretical explanation of channel characteristics for the effectiveness of such multiplexing.
-To address this gap, \cite{wu2023multiple} and \cite{wu2023enabling} showed that the channel correlation between collinear users tends to decrease as their separation increases in the near-field region, so that once the correlation falls below a certain threshold, multiplexing becomes feasible.
+To address this gap, \cite{wu2023multiple} and \cite{wu2023enabling} investigated the channel correlation between collinear users in the near-field region.
+Once the correlation falls below a certain threshold, spatial multiplexing becomes feasible.
 Based on the closed‐form channel‐correlation model in~\cite{wu2023multiple}, Kosasih \emph{et al}.~\cite{kosasih2024finite} introduced the concept of a finite beam depth for spatial multiplexing in the distance domain.
 In the conventional far‐field regime, the beam depth tends to diverge to infinity—resulting in very high correlation between collinear users and hence precluding distance‐domain multiplexing.
 By contrast, the near‐field region can yield a finite beam depth, which is equivalent to low spatial correlation between two collinear users, thereby enabling spatial multiplexing.
-This finite beam depth has been characterized analytically for a variety of aperture geometries, including rectangular and circular apertures~\cite{kosasih2024finite}, modular apertures~\cite{kosasih2024achieving,li2024multi}, and sparse arrays~\cite{chen2024near,zhou2024sparse}, highlighting the potential for distance‐domain spatial multiplexing by using various types of apertures.
+This finite beam depth has been characterized analytically for a variety of aperture geometries, including rectangular and circular apertures ~\cite{kosasih2024finite}, modular apertures~\cite{kosasih2024achieving,li2024multi}, and sparse arrays~\cite{chen2024near,zhou2024sparse}.
+These studies highlight the strong potential for distance-domain spatial multiplexing across diverse antenna architectures.